ijl/orjson/README.md

 Its features and drawbacks compared to other Python JSON libraries:

-* serializes `dataclass` instances 30x faster than other libraries
+* serializes `dataclass` instances 40-50x as fast as other libraries
 * serializes `datetime`, `date`, and `time` instances to RFC 3339 format, e.g., "1970-01-01T00:00:00+00:00"
 * serializes to `bytes` rather than `str`, i.e., is not a drop-in replacement